 As you can see from above, there is no good solution to have the best of both worlds.
-If you want great visual designs, you will suffer from not being able to make changes yourself in a timely and cost-efficient manner.
+If you want great visual design, you will suffer from not being able to make changes yourself in a timely and cost-efficient manner.
 In contrast, if you want to make changes yourself, you must surrender more attractive designs and animations for your digital signage.
 This is essentially the trade-off between design quality vs. flexibility.

 A group of engineers at Kuusoft Research and Development Lab came up with a solution to allow designers to create animations in After Effects while still allowing the customer to make changes to the content.
 The way it works is that the design will perform all compositions in After Effects and then process the design through the Animation Content Editor System.
 The designer can selectively expose editable fields to the user via Kuusoft OnePass.
 The user can then quickly make changes to the text or images that are part of the animations by filling out a simple form, and the changes will automatically be integrated into the animation.

 To summarize, the advantage of this hybrid solution is that the user can easily modify the animated content without the need for a designer.
 The only disadvantage is that this solution is currently exclusively provided by Kuusoft and must be displayed through NexSigns.
 Thus, if you have existing digital signage, you will not be able to tap into this powerful hybrid solution.